-Funds on hand and on deposit consists of cash on hand and demand deposits.
+Funds on hand and on deposit consists of cash on hand and demand deposits held with Credit Union Central of Manitoba.

 Property, equipment and intangible assets

 All property, equipment and intangible assets are stated at cost less accumulated depreciation and impairment losses, with the exception of land which is not depreciated.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 When parts of an item of property and equipment have different useful lives, they are accounted for as separate items of property, equipment and intangibles.